jdrumgoole/otava/README.md

 Otava – Change Detection for Continuous Performance Engineering
 ===============================================================

-Otava performs statistical analysis of performance test results stored in CSV files, PostgreSQL, BigQuery, or Graphite database.
+Apache Otava (incubating) performs statistical analysis of performance test results stored in CSV files, PostgreSQL, BigQuery, or Graphite database.
 It finds change-points and notifies about possible performance regressions.